fastoch/Drizzle-ORM/README.md

 - MySQL
 - SQLite

-# Getting started
+# Drizzle Setup

-- first, you need to choose your database type (MySQL, PostgreSQL, or SQLite)
+- first, you need to choose your database type: MySQL, PostgreSQL, or SQLite
 - then pick the database driver of your choice (check Drizzle documentation)
 - install Drizzle and the DB driver of your choice: `npm i drizzle-orm postgres`
 - also install Drizzle Kit for handling things like DB migrations: `npm i -D drizzle-kit`
   - `-D` is shorthand for `--save-dev`, it installs the specified package and adds it to the devDependencies

-- we can also install another package via `npm i dotenv` to help us work with environment variables
+  We can also install another package via `npm i dotenv` to help us work with environment variables
-  - then create a `.env` file to store your environment variables such as `DATABASE_URL`
+  - create a `.env` file at the root of your project to store your **environment variables** such as `DATABASE_URL`
-- create a `drizzle.config.ts` config file at the root of your project
+  - then create a `drizzle.config.ts` file, also at the root of your project

-# drizzle.config.ts
+## drizzle.config.ts

 ```ts
 import { defineConfig } from "drizzle-kit";